yonas-fsaha/qr-code-component-main/README.md

 ## The challenge

-Your challenge is to build out this QR code component and get it looking as close to the design as possible.

-You can use any tools you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+Your challenge is to build out this QR code component and get So if you've got something you'd like to practice, feel free to give it a go.

 ## Where to find everything